europlanet-gmap/mappy/README.md

 - Ensure the plugin was correctly loaded and activated from Plugins -> Manage ...
 - Open the plugin interface via Plugins->mappy->Mappy
-- Load some data, for example you can use the data in the repository folder "input_data": load contacts and unit_id (just drag and drop the two folders in QGIS)
+- Load some data, for example you can use the data in the repository folder "demo_data": load contacts and unit_id (just drag and drop the two folders in QGIS)
 - You can now execute the "construction" by using the appropriate processing algorithm from the toolbox.